Infinidat/infi.django_http_hooks/README.md

 #### Monitor Callbacks
 Run the management command monitor_callbacks in order to check if there are too many failed or waiting callbacks.

+E.g:

     manage monitor_callbacks --status 'error' --callbacks_limit 50 --minutes_ago 10

 - The monitor_callbacks process will exit with status 1 in case that found more callbacks in the minutes_ago than the given callbacks_limit value.
 - The status argument can be 'error' or 'waiting'.
+- If minutes_ago left blank, the process will check for callbacks in the entire Callbacks table.
 - Status is a mandatory input.
-Default value for callbacks_limit and minutes_ago is 10.
+Default value for callbacks_limit is 10.